aingelmo/portfolio/olympics_tableau/README.md

-# Olympic games analysis in Tableau
+# History of the Olympic Games in Tableau

 The purpose of this project is to create a dashboard showing the differences between different countries in the history of Olympic Games since 1896 until 2021.